 Kev’s Review of the La Marzocco Linea Mini

 La Marzocco Linea Mini, that’s four words that will conjure up a particular feeling for several would-be LMLM owners.
-Possibly a feeling of anticipation about one day owning this Iconic espresso coffee machine or a sensation of frustration about the truth that you’ve still not won the Euro Millions and therefore still don’t have among these in your kitchen.
+Possibly a sensation of anticipation about one day owning this Iconic espresso coffee machine or a sensation of frustration about the truth that you’ve still not won the Euro Millions and therefore still don’t have among these in your kitchen.
 In any case, if you’re looking for a warts ‘n all review of the La Marzocco Line Mini, look no further.

 The La Marzocco Linea Mini is the compact, home espresso coffee machine from commercial espresso machine manufacturer La Marzocco.
-Its position as an Icon in the home barista world I think comes from the Iconic status of the La Marzocco Linea Classic, the inspiration for the LMLM.
+Its position as an Icon in the home barista world I think originates from the Iconic status of the La Marzocco Linea Classic, the inspiration for the LMLM.

 Kev’s La Marzocco Linea Mini Review